lyrx/generative-art/README.md

 forge test
 ```

-This will run all the defined test cases and output the results, ensuring the `YamaAndAlex` contract behaves as expected under various conditions.
+This will run all the defined test cases and output the results, ensuring the `GLIP` contract behaves as expected under various conditions.

 ## Deployment